BookWyrm: A social network for people who enjoy reading

 Is there a BookWyrm app?

-There’s a BookWyrm web app which you can install on Android or iPhone/iPad.
+There’s an official BookWyrm web app which you can install on Android or iPhone/iPad.
 Please see the guide to web apps for how to install it.
+There is also an unofficial BookWyrm Android app available via F-Droid ⧉.

 I’ve already got an account on a different book site.
 Can I import my data to BookWyrm?